SO YOU’VE FOUND A DEAD ANIMAL AND WANT IT PRESERVED.

 To do this, wrap the specimen in clingfilm before putting it in a grip seal bag, label it and stick it in the freezer (not the fridge!).

 It’s very important when you find a deceased specimen, to make a note of where, when and how you found it.
-This is a legal requirement, even more so with CITES listed species such as birds of prey.
+This is a legal requirement, even more so with CITES listed species, such as birds of prey.

-freezing animals for taxidermy
+Freezing animals for taxidermy

 For a more in depth guide to storing specimens, please visit the following link to a recent blog post that explains more about biohazard safety, the importance of note taking and storing specimens for long term to prevent freezer burn.